Giom-V/vibe-coding-challenge/README.md

 ## The Challenge

 The goal of this challenge is to explore the capabilities of modern AI in software development.
-Each week, I will tackle a new project, leveraging tools like Google's AI Studio, Gemini Code Assist, and other LLMs such as Claude to generate, debug, and refactor code.
+Each week (amended to fortnightly), I will tackle a new project, leveraging tools like Google's AI Studio, Gemini Code Assist, and other LLMs such as Claude to generate, debug, and refactor code.

 This experiment aims to: